UH-MiniPix-Collaboration/HASP_PSIP/2018/README.md

 On linux, make sure you have the full latex package installed `sudo apt-get update && sudo apt-get install texlive-full`

-If you have any other system, then please through it in the garbage can or install linux on it.
+If you have any other system, then please throw it in the garbage or install linux on it.